 Suddenly, the octopus appears and kills the deputy, causing Joyce to scream like a girl.

 The octopus starts wreaking havoc on San Francisco, Mathews and Carter take turns saving each other’s lives, during which Joyce screams again, finding solace first in Carter’s arms and then Mathews’, until at last the octopus is killed.

 They have dinner again.
-Mathews, saying that women can change, says he wants Joyce to marry him and start a family.
+Mathews, noting that women can change, says he wants Joyce to marry him and start a family.
 She says she hasn’t time for that, indicating that she is an independent, career-minded woman, who wants nothing to do with a life of domesticity.
 But then she offers to collaborate with him on a book, How to Catch a Sea Beast, a title that lends itself to more than one meaning, inasmuch as Mathews, as captain of a submarine, is something of a sea beast himself.
 From this we gather that her ultimate goal is to trap a man.